The Skeptics Society: Skeptic Research Center

 The Skeptic Research Center (SRC) launched in July 2020 as a way to survey peoples' attitudes about divisive issues.
 The results of each survey study are released through a series of brief reports (i.e., digestible single-topic analyses) through eSkeptic and on the Skeptic website.
 As of November 2021, the SRC has released 19 reports and the center’s work has been cited in the Wall Street Journal and the Manhattan Institute for Policy Research.

 Podcasts

-The Skeptics Society distributes two podcasts.
+The Skeptics Society distributes two podcasts, Skepticality and MonsterTalk.
 Skepticality, adopted as the group's official podcast, promotes critical thinking and science.
 It was listed by iTunes as a top-rated audio talk show in 2016.
 Each episode is an audio magazine featuring regular segments by contributors who are specialized in specific areas of critical thought followed by featured content which is, usually, in the form of an interview with a researcher, author, or individual who is helping promote skeptical thought and/or science.

 MonsterTalk is a podcast that critically examines the science behind cryptozoological (and legendary) creatures, such as Bigfoot, the Loch Ness Monster, or werewolves.
 Hosted by Blake Smith and Dr. Karen Stollznow, MonsterTalk holds interviews with scientists and investigators.
 It received "The Best Fact Behind Fiction" award in 2012 from the Parsec Awards.

+Blogs

+Until 2014, the Skeptics Society's blog was Skepticblog.
+In 2014, they started their new blog called INSIGHT, with the editor as Daniel Loxton.